aaronbloomfield/nws/hws/netcmds/index.md

 6c553bc3a1af   nws           "/bin/sh -c '/nws-ex…"   16 hours ago   Up 16 hours   0.0.0.0:2222->22/tcp   nws-firewall
 ```

 This is saying that port 2222 on you local computer is being redirected to port 22 in the nws-firewall container.
 Port 22 is the default ssh connection port.
 You can thus ssh *into* the firewall container via `ssh -p 2222 root@0.0.0.0`.
 Note that in that command we are specifying the port (22) and the IP address listed in the `docker ps -a` output (here, `0.0.0.0`, but that may vary for your host).
+The IP address listed -- here `0.0.0.0`, but might be listed on your machine as a `127.0.0.1/24` address -- means that one can only connect from localhost (i.e., your host machine) and not from an external machine.

 ```